All the HTML and PDF content here is licensed under a Creative Commons

 school seniors taking the ACT (1.57 million) is greater than those taking

-time, the College Board counts only those seniors taking the SAT no later
+College Board counts only those seniors taking the SAT no later than March

 College Board revises its SAT statistics to include those seniors taking